 - 97 Pattaya Tourist Station: Mostly Thai music with some international hits and a little English language

 - Pattaya Bay Radio: Multilingual radio station available on 103 FM in Pattaya and the Eastern Seaboard.
-Mixture of pop music and community news.
+A mixture of pop music and community news.
 Programmes are broadcast in English, Swedish, Norwegian, Japanese and Thai

 - Kiss FM